-Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany Until the beginning of fiscal 2017, payment from the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany, was based on the achievement of specific targets with respect to the development of the share price of Merck KGaA, Darmstadt, Germany, compared with the DAX® as well as the development of the EBITDA pre margin during the three-year performance cycle.
-The following table presents the target values that lead to 100% target achievement relative to the respective key performance indicator.
-Below the lower target corridor limit, target achievement for the respective KPI is 0%.
+Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany

+Until the beginning of fiscal 2017, payment from the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany, was based on the achievement of specific targets with respect to the development of the share price of Merck KGaA, Darmstadt, Germany, compared with the DAX® as well as the development of the EBITDA pre margin during the three-year performance cycle.
+Since fiscal year 2017, organic sales growth of the Group has been included as an additional key performance indicator.
+The tables below show the target values that lead to 100% target achievement relative to the respective key performance indicator.
+Below the lower target corridor limit, target achievement for the respective key performance indicator is 0%.
 Above the upper target corridor limit, target achievement no longer increases.